Assistant Research Professor

 Cordillera Blanca Detachment Peru.
 NSF-funded project investigating shear-zone-scale processes, crustal strength, and geodynamics of a major active extensional fault in the Peruvian Andes.
 Collaboration with Dr. Micah Jessup (University of Tennessee, Knoxville) and Dr. Dennis Newell (Utah State University).

 Lone Peak Rock Glacier, Montana.
 Study of strain localization and glacier kinematics of the debris-covered glacier at Big Sky, Montana.
-Collaboration with Dr. Mark Skidmore (MSU), Dr. Marvin Speece (Montana Tech), Caitlyn Florentine (University of Montana), and Dr. Kimberly Casey, (NASA - Goddard).
+Collaboration with Dr. Mark Skidmore (MSU), Dr. Marvin Speece (Montana Tech), Caitlyn Florentine (University of Montana).

 Selected Recent Publications